Learning Outcomes

 D owns land and covenants with E not to use it for business.
 E sells the benefited land to F. Can F enforce the covenant?

-Answer: Yes, if the benefit has been annexed to the land (expressly or by statute), or assigned to F at the time of transfer, F can enforce the covenant.
+Yes, if the benefit has been annexed to the land (expressly or by statute), or assigned to F at the time of transfer, F can enforce the covenant.
+If statutory annexation under s 78 applies and the benefitted land is identifiable, the benefit passes automatically unless expressly excluded.

 Positive Covenants: Enforcement Limitations